mflowgen/mflowgen/README.md

 --------------------------------------------------------------------------

-The repository is organized at the top level with individual directories for modular steps, for the default flow, for custom flows, and for the design source code:
+The repository is organized at the top level with individual directories for modular steps, for custom flows (the default flow is at the top level), and for the design source code:

 ```
 alloy-asic/